 The grant includes a waiver of the $1,550 summer earning expectation, a $500 bookstore credit, and $1,000 in startup grant funds.

 - $1,000 Startup Grant Funds:

-These funds will continue to be reflected in your financial aid award which you can see in your NetPartner portal.
+These funds will continue to be reflected in your financial assistance offer which you can see in your NetPartner portal.
 They can be used for necessary school items including but not limited to school supplies, residential hall supplies, and winter clothing.
 You are not required to purchase these items from one particular place or to show a proof of purchase.

-- $500 Bookstore Credit: These funds are sourced from the startup grant funds that will continue to be reflected in your financial aid award and will be available to you in August.
+- $500 Bookstore Credit: These funds are sourced from the startup grant funds that will continue to be reflected in your financial assistance offer and will be available to you in August.
 This credit can be used for any item at the bookstore including but not limited to books, technology, and school supplies.

-The grants are for first-year students from families with less than $75,000 in family income or who are receiving a federal Pell Grant.
+The grants are for first-year students from families with less than $75,000 in family income.

 Your $1,550 summer earnings expectation for entering students has been waived, increasing your overall aid.
-You will be able to see this in your financial aid award as “summer earnings expectation replacement grant.”
+You will be able to see this in your financial assistance offer as “summer earnings expectation replacement grant.”
 A credit of $775 will be automatically applied toward university charges at the beginning of each semester for your first year.

 - Each semester during your first year you will receive $500 in startup grants funds, for a total of $1,000 for the student’s first year.
 Students will receive an email from WashU once the funds are available.
 You can expect your fall funds to be available in early August and your spring funds in early January.